 Review and Outlook

-Despite the recent market volatility, we continue to believe that mid-sized growth stocks represent an attractive investment opportunity.
-The U.S. economy is among the world’s healthiest, its equity market multiples remain in-line with their long-term historic averages, and interest rates continue to remain low by historic standards.
+We continue to believe that mid-sized growth stocks represent an attractive investment opportunity.
+The U.S. economy is among the world’s healthiest, its equity market multiples remain within their long-term historic averages, and interest rates remain quite low by historic standards.
 We believe that our portfolio of well-managed, competitively advantaged, fast growing companies will perform well in this environment.

 Top Contributors/Detractors to Performance